franklin8705/Franklin-Test/README.md

 # Franklin-Test
-This repository is to test my code and practice using Github
+This repository is to test my code and practice using Github.

+I will have a combination of python code, SAS code and R code.